feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 {% endhighlight %}

 For connecting to MySQL, instead of the usual PHPMyAdmin, I now use [Sequel Pro](http://www.sequelpro.com/), a free app for Mac.

+Before using MySQL in production, you'll want to improve your MySQL installation security.
+Run:

+{% highlight bash %}
+mysql_secure_installation
+{% endhighlight %}

+This will help you set a password for the root account, remove anonymous-user accounts, and remove the test database.

 ### Install Python